 To share and learn.

-Because no matter how long you have been blogging (five weeks or five years), nothing will give you more satisfaction than blogging as if no one is reading.
-Just for you.
-Have fun and don’t lose sight of why you started your blog.
-That is what I intend to do as I pick an arm of the crossroad that I set off on today armed with a bucket full of wishes.
+Stripped of all social media followings and rankings you would still blog, wouldn’t you?
+Then you must really allow yourself the freedom to Blog As If No One Was Reading.
+Because no matter how long you have been blogging (five weeks or five years), nothing will give you more peace and satisfaction than blogging as if no one was reading.
+Blogging just for you.
+So, have fun and don’t lose sight of why you started your blog.
+That is what I intend to do as I pick an arm of that crossroad I am at and set off on another delicious adventure, cooking and photographing with a head full of curiosity and a heart full of wishes.
 I want to learn so much more.
 I want to share so much more.
-I want to do it with you minus the adult acne!
+And I want to do it with you, minus the adult acne!

 A more-ish bread for afternoon tea bulked up with almond meal and shredded coconut.
 Not very sweet with a delightful berry and basil combination, this bread is best toasted and served with butter.

-2 cups desiccated coconut, toasted
+- 2 cups desiccated coconut, toasted

-1 cup almond meal
+- 1 cup almond meal

-1 cup wholemeal flour
+- 1 cup wholemeal flour

 - 1/2 cup raw sugar

-2 teaspoons baking powder
+- 2 teaspoons baking powder

-pinch of salt
+- pinch of salt

 - 3/4 cup coconut milk

-4 eggs, lightly beaten
+- 4 eggs, lightly beaten

 - 1 teaspoon vanilla extract

-1 cup frozen raspberries/berries
+- 1 cup frozen raspberries/berries

-1 teaspoon finely chopped fresh basil leaves
+- 1 teaspoon finely chopped fresh basil leaves

-extra raw sugar for topping
+- extra raw sugar for topping

 - Pre-heat oven to 180C.
 Grease and line an 8 X 5 inch loaf tin with baking paper.